-- No re-testing or lowering of performance conditions; - Performance metrics that cannot be easily manipulated by management; - Two or more performance metrics; - At least one relative performance metric that compares the company's performance to a relevant peer group or index; - Performance periods of at least three years; - Stretching metrics that incentivize executives to strive for outstanding performance while not encouraging excessive risk-taking; and - Individual limits expressed as a percentage of base salary.
+- No re-testing or lowering of performance conditions; - Performance metrics that cannot be easily manipulated by management; - Two or more performance metrics; - At least one relative performance metric that compares the company's performance to a relevant peer group or index; - · Performance periods of at least three years; - Stretching metrics that incentivize executives to strive for outstanding performance while not encouraging excessive risk-taking; and

+Individual limits expressed as a percentage of base salary.

 Performance measures should be carefully selected and should relate to the specific business/industry in which the company operates and, especially, the key value drivers of the company's business.
+As with short-term incentive plans, the basis for any adjustments to metrics or results should be clearly explained.